Louisiana Voodoo: French and Spanish Louisiana

+In the Mississippi River Valley, Native American groups like the Natchez, Caddo, and Choctaw remained present throughout the colonial period and into the 19th century, where they operated as trading partners of the Europeans.
+Close contact between Africans and Native Americans may have helped to preserve African traditional beliefs due to a shared view of the world as being populated by spirits.
+Certain indigenous plants that were used by the Natives, like sassafras and devil's shoestring, were incorporated into Louisiana's African-derived herbal lore.

 The enslaved community quickly outnumbered white European colonists who emigrated there.
 The French colony was not a stable society when the enslaved sub-Saharan Africans arrived, and the newly arrived sub-Saharan Africans dominated the slave community.
 According to a census of 1731–1732, the ratio of enslaved sub-Saharan Africans to European settlers was more than two to one.
 A relatively small number of colonists were planters and slaveholders, owners of sugar plantations with work that required large labor forces.
 Because the Africans were held in large groups relatively isolated from interaction with whites, their preservation of African indigenous practices and culture was enabled.
 In northern Louisiana and other European colonies in the American South, enslaved families were usually divided; large numbers of African slaves who were once closely related by family or community were sent to different plantations.
 However, in southern Louisiana, families, cultures, and languages were kept more intact than in the north.
 This allowed the cultural traditions, languages, and religious practices of the enslaved to continue there.

-Under the French code and the influence of Catholicism, officials nominally recognized family groups, prohibiting the sale of slave children away from their families if younger than age fourteen.
-They promoted the man-made legend of wake tuko of the enslaved population.
-The high mortality of the slave trade brought its survivors together with a sense of solidarity and initiation.
-The absence of fragmentation in the enslaved community, along with the kinship system produced by the bond created by the difficulties of slavery, resulted in a "coherent, functional, well-integrated, autonomous, and self-confident enslaved community."